-The median for offence referrals was 58 days against an average of 69 days, while the median for care and protection referrals was 109 days against an average of 117 days.
+The median for offence referrals was 80 days against an average of 92 days, while the median for care and protection referrals was 114 days against an average of 123 days.

-The difference between the average and the median (11 days for offence referrals and 8 days for care and protection referrals) illustrates the effect that prolonged cases have on the overall performance on this measure.
+The difference between the average and the median (12 days for offence referrals and 9 days for care and protection referrals) illustrates the effect that prolonged cases have on the overall performance on this measure.

-SCRA's performance against targets in 2017/18
+SCRA's performance against targets in 2018/19

 Performance against the Key Performance Indicators (KPIs) contained in the 2017-20 Corporate Plan has remained positive, with five of the ten reportable indicators met for the year.
-Improvements have been seen against Hearing scheduling and initial Hearings to disposal.
+Improvements have been seen against decisions made within 50 working days.
 Table 7.3 shows the performance against targets with the change from the previous year expressed as percentage points (pp).

-Fuller information around performance is included in SCRA's 2017/18 Annual Report.
+Fuller information around performance is included in SCRA's 2018/19 Annual Report.

-Table 7.3 SCRA's performance against targets in 2017/18
+Table 7.3 SCRA's performance against targets in 2018/19

-Outcomes for Children and Families Target 2017/18 Performance 2017/18 Change from 2016/17 The percentage of Hearings scheduled to take place within 20 working days.
-76% 76% up 0.4pp The percentage of decisions on referrals made within 50 working days of receipt 78% 76% down 1.9pp Outcomes for Panel Members, Partners and Staff Target 2017/18 Performance 2017/18 Change from 2016/17 The degree to which SCRA core properties comply with SCRA property standards 90% 90% unchanged The percentage of initial Hearings proceeding to disposal 76% 80% up 2.3pp Organisational Efficiency Outcomes Target 2017/18 Performance 2017/18 Change from 2016/17 Variance in annual revenue spends as a percentage of the available revenue budget Within 1% 0.8% n/a Variance in annual capital spends as a percentage of the available capital budget Within 5% 27% n/a The Scottish Government efficiency savings target will be met 0.9% Target met n/a The percentage of revenue savings achieved in the year 2.5% 3.5% n/a The percentage of working days lost to absence (long term) 2% 3.7% up 0.2pp The percentage of working days lost to absence (short term) 2% 2.2% up 0.2pp
+Outcomes for Children and Families Target 2018/19 Performance 2018/19 Change from 2017/18 The percentage of Hearings scheduled to take place within 20 working days.
+76% 75% down 0.9pp The percentage of decisions on referrals made within 50 working days of receipt 78% 78% up 1.4pp Outcomes for Panel Members, Partners and Staff Target 2018/19 Performance 2018/19 Change from 2017/18 The degree to which SCRA core properties comply with SCRA property standards 90% 90% unchanged The percentage of initial Hearings proceeding to disposal 77% 79% down 0.1pp Organisational Efficiency Outcomes Target 2018/19 Performance 2018/19 Change from 2017/18 Variance in annual revenue spends as a percentage of the available revenue budget Within 1% 1.8% n/a Variance in annual capital spends as a percentage of the available capital budget Within 5% 9.8% n/a The Scottish Government efficiency savings target will be met 0.9% Target met n/a The percentage of revenue savings achieved in the year 2% 4.4% n/a The percentage of working days lost to absence (long term) 2% 3.0% down 0.7pp The percentage of working days lost to absence (short term) 2% 1.8% down 0.4pp